 Well, your hair is a complex structure made up of three different layers and multitudes of cells.
 The first layer, medulla is a loosely packed, disordered region near the centre of the hair.
 It is surrounded by the cortex, which contains the major part of the fibre mass, mainly keratin proteins and structural lipids.
 The cortex is surrounded by the cuticle, a layer of dead, overlapping cells forming a protective layer around the hair.1

 Ideally, cuticle should remain smooth and flat, which would then give the hair a smooth and shiny look.
 However, hair that is not well hydrated causes these shingle-like cuticles to lift in order to absorb moisture from the air.
 This results in frizz.
-To put it simply, lack of water in the hair or loss of water from it and the inability of hair strands to retain moisture cause frizz.2
+To put it simply, lack of water

 So what can be done to tame frizzy hair?
 While there are many chemical treatments available in the market, home remedies are safer and quite effective, too.
 Here are some home remedies you can try.